carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 ---
-title: "Using Singularity containers to run commands"
+title: "Using containers to run commands"
 teaching: 10
 exercises: 5
 questions: